redhat-cip/software-factory/docs/jenkinsslaves.rst

 To do this, an account on an OpenStack cloud is required and credentials need to be known by Nodepool.

-In order to configure Nodepool to define a provider (an Openstack cloud account) you need to adapt sfconfig.yaml.
+In order to configure Nodepool to define a provider (an OpenStack cloud account) you need to adapt sfconfig.yaml.
 Below is an example of configuration.

 .. code-block:: yaml